carla-simulator/carla/Docs/adv_traffic_manager.md

 *   Contains a map of deque objects with an entry per vehicle.
 *   For each vehicle, contains a set of waypoints describing its current location and near-future path.
-*   Contains the [in memory map](#in-memory-map) that will be used by the [Localization stage](#localization-stage) to relate every vehicle to the nearest waypoint, and possible overlapping paths.
+*   Contains the [In-Memory Map](#in-memory-map) that will be used by the [Localization Stage](#localization-stage) to relate every vehicle to the nearest waypoint, and possible overlapping paths.

 ### PID controller

-Helper module that performs calculations during the [Motion Planner stage](#motion-planner-stage).
+Helper module that performs calculations during the [Motion Planner Stage](#motion-planner-stage).

-*   Using the information gathered by the [Motion Planner stage](#motion-planner-stage), estimates the throttle, brake and steering input needed to reach a target value.
+*   Using the information gathered by the [Motion Planner Stage](#motion-planner-stage), estimates the throttle, brake and steering input needed to reach a target value.
 *   The adjustment is made depending on the specific parameterization of the controller, which can be modified if desired.
 Read more about [PID controllers](https://en.wikipedia.org/wiki/PID_controller) to learn how to do it.

 __Related .cpp files:__ `PIDController.cpp`.